borkerprotocol/borker-wallet/README.md

+### Borker

-Borker is an open-source, decentralized, React/Typescript/Rust/WASM Progressive Web Application for unstoppable news sharing on the Degecoin Blockchain.
+An open-source, decentralized, React/Typescript/Rust/WASM Progressive Web Application for unstoppable news sharing on the Degecoin Blockchain.